K3S Installation

 To reset the cluster execute k3s uninstall script in master and worker nodes

-On each worker node (node2-node4
+On each worker node, execute:

 /usr/local/bin/k3s-agent-uninstall.sh

-On master node (node1) execute
+On each master node, execute

 /usr/local/bin/k3s-uninstall.sh